yosrahelal/paladin/example/private-stablecoin/README.md

 ## Use Case Scenario

-This example simulates a typical enterprise stablecoin workflow:
+This example simulates a typical private stablecoin workflow:

-1. **Regulatory Authority** deploys an enterprise stablecoin with KYC capabilities
+1. **Regulatory Authority** deploys an private stablecoin with KYC capabilities
 2. **Financial Institution** receives an initial allocation of stablecoins
 3. **Enterprise Client** receives stablecoins for business operations
 4. All transactions maintain privacy while ensuring compliance